syncfusion/blazor-docs/src/grid/data/getting-started.md

----
-title: "Getting Started"
-component: "Data manager"
-description: "Learn how to connect the Blazor DataManager to a data source and perform queries against it.
-Also learn how to use DataManager with the Blazor DataGrid component"
----

 <!-- markdownlint-disable MD024 -->

 # Getting Started

 This section explains about how to connect the [`SfDataManager`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) to a data source and perform queries on it in your Blazor Server-Side application.
-You can refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019 page](https://blazor.syncfusion.com/blazor/documentation/getting-started/blazor-server-side-visual-studio-2019/) for the introduction and configuring the common specifications.
+You can refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019 page](https://blazor.syncfusion.com/blazor/documentation/getting-started/vs-blazor-server/) for the introduction and configuring the common specifications.

 ## Importing Syncfusion Blazor component in the application